 Pregnancy week 3 is technically your first week that you are pregnant, when ovulation and fertilization happen, and when the fertilized egg moves down through the fallopian tube towards the uterus.
 Implantation happens on average 9 days after ovulation/fertilization.

 Week 4 is a very eventful week.
-This is when pregnancy begins when the embryo implants on average 9 days after fertilization/implantation, about 6-12 days after ovulation/fertilization.
+This is when pregnancy actually begins when the embryo implants on average 9 days after fertilization/implantation, about 6-12 days after ovulation/fertilization.
 During pregnancy week 4 the embryo will have concluded the travel through the fallopian tube, arrive in the uterus and implant on average 9 days after fertilization/ovulation.
 And within days after implantation, the pregnancy test will be positive!

 Now things are moving along quickly in the growth process.
 The blastocyst now consists of three layers.
 The innermost layer or endoderm is where the intestine, bladder, pancreas, and liver will form.